 The United Nations and Public Procurement

 We have noted that the United Nations General Assembly United Nations Commission on Trade Law (UNCITRAL) Model Law on Public Procurement, published in January 2014.
 UNICITRAL is the "core legal body of the United Nations system in the field of international trade law".
-UNCITRAL helpfully provides 69 pages of guidance on how the "enacting States will promulgate procurement regulations to fulfil the objectives and to implement the provisions of the Model Law".
+UNCITRAL helpfully provides 69 pages of guidance on how the "enacting States will promulgate procurement regulations to fulfill the objectives and to implement the provisions of the Model Law".

 The World Trade Organisation's Agreement on Government Procurement (GPA) requires that open, fair and transparent conditions of competition be ensured in government procurement.
 One of the key reasons for the 1994 Global Agreement on Public Procurement was to ensure that "the laws, regulations, procedures and practices regarding government procurement should not be prepared, adopted or applied to foreign or domestic products and services and to foreign or domestic suppliers so as to afford protection to domestic products or services or domestic suppliers".